OAT 30th Annual Show & Competition

 Open To The Public:

-June 28th 10:00AM TO 3:30PM and JUNE 29th 9:00am to 3:30pm
+Friday, June 21st 10:00AM TO 3:30PM and Saturday, JUNE 22nd 9:00am to 3:30pm

 The Annual Show is our showcase for our artists' great work.
 Members can enter their work to be professionally judged for awards and cash prizes in many categories.
 Interactive seminars will be available to help increase knowledge of various taxidermy techniques and industry advancements.